openresty/lua-resty-websocket/README.markdown

 * `client_cert`

-    Specifies a client certificate chain cdata object that will be used while handshaking with remote server.
+    Specifies a client certificate chain cdata object that will be used while TLS handshaking with remote server.
     These objects can be created using
     [ngx.ssl.parse_pem_cert](https://github.com/openresty/lua-resty-core/blob/master/lib/ngx/ssl.md#parse_pem_cert)
     function provided by lua-resty-core.